MiDataInt/mdi-apps-framework/shiny/shared/session/modules/appSteps/assignSamples/README.md

 The canonical name given to assignSamples app steps is 'assign', which matches the step type declared in assignSamples/module.yml.
-We recommend you follow this convention as it promotes consistency and readability.
+We recommend following this convention as it promotes consistency and readability.

 ```yml
 # <app>/config.yml